storj/docs/app/node/get-started/port-forwarding/page.md

 ## Setup Dynamic DNS Service: Dynamic Update Client Tool

 You'll need to setup a dynamic update tool, which automatically tracks and assigns the IP address to your hostname.
-So, if your public IP changes, your node won’t get disconnected from the network.&#x20;
+So, if your public IP changes, your node won’t get disconnected from the network.

 Please keep your hostname at hand as we will need it later.